Kendall County DWI Court Process

 3. Trial (If No Plea Deal)

-Common Defenses: Common DUI defenses include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not actually intoxicated.
+- Common defenses: Common DUI defenses include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that you were not actually intoxicated.

-Typical Trial Length: DUI trials can range from a few days to a week or more, depending on the complexity of the case and the number of witnesses involved.
+- Typical trial length: DUI trials can range from a few days to a week or more, depending on the complexity of the case and the number of witnesses involved.

-Penalties for DUI in Kendall, TX
+Penalties for DUI in Kendall County, TX

 First Offense